CurtisBarogla/PHPUser/README.md

 // both, in this case, users are initialized with no attribute and an ADMIN role setted
 ~~~

-### 4.2 UserLoaderCollection
+### 4.2 ChainUserLoader

-The UserLoaderCollection is a simple container registering a set of UserLoaderInterface implementations doing its best to find a loadable user from all registered loaders.
+The ChainUserLoader is a simple container registering a set of UserLoaderInterface implementations doing its best to find a loadable user from all registered loaders.

 ~~~php
 <?php